-What is Sex-Negativity?
 What is Sex-Positivity?
-Views sex as taboo.
 Believes sex is normal and healthy.
-Uses shame as a tool to shape behavior.
 Uses affirmation and choice as a tool to shape behavior.
-Centers on risk and negative consequences.
 Centers on pleasure (which includes reducing harm).
-Denies access to education.
 Encourages and offers access to education.
-Allows for a narrow definition of sex.
 Allows for lots of ways to express sexuality.
-Shames having too much sex and not enough.
 Affirms choices to have lots of sex or none at all.
-Values certain body types over others.
 Values all body types.
-Believes only certain people deserve pleasure.
 Believes all people are inherently deserving of experiencing pleasure.
-Upholds assumptions and stereotypes.
 Breaks down and resists assumptions and stereotypes.
-Default to straight, cisgender men as priority and ideal template.
 Centers on individuality and personal experience.
-Believes open sexual communication is embarrassing and unsexy.
 Believes communication is essential for intimacy, pleasure, and safety (and is pretty sexy too).
-Treats teen relationships with ambivalence, condescension, or hostility.
 Supports teens in creating and maintaining romantic relationships.